 Proof of your property lease or purchase agreement in Malta.
 You can choose from a host of accommodation options available in Malta – hotels, hostels, vacation houses, resorts, and more.

 The waiting time for your application to get approved is generally around 30 days.
-Also note, that you need to go through a background verification check after you have submitted all required documents as per the Malta digital nomad visa requirements.
+Note that as part of the Nomad Residence Permit requirements, you will go through a background verification check by the Residency Malta Agency after you have submitted all the necessary documents.

-If you are the main applicant, you need to pay an application fee of €300.
-Additionally, if you wish to include family members in your Malta nomad visa application, you can do that as well by paying €300 for each family member.
+The application fee for the main applicant is €300.
+Individuals who wish to include their family members can do that by paying an additional €300 for each family member.

 Malta Nomad Visa Tax Scheme

-Yes, Malta offers digital nomad visas to non EU nationals who wish to stay and work remotely from the country.
+Yes, Malta offers digital nomad visas to non-EU and third-country nationals who wish to stay and work remotely from the nation.

-From offering a cosmopolitan culture, incredible island life, pleasant climate, and unlimited adventure opportunities to state-of-the-art telecommunications technologies and co-working spaces, Malta is already the home to a number of digital nomads from all around the world.
+Offering a cosmopolitan culture, incredible island life, pleasant climate, and unlimited adventure opportunities to state-of-the-art telecommunications technologies and co-working spaces, Malta is already home to a number of digital nomads from all around the world.
 Indeed, life in Malta is definitely good for digital nomads.

-Digital Nomad Visa holders only need to register their employment if they are offering services or working as an employee to any Maltese organization.
+Digital Nomad Visa holders only need to register their employment if they are offering services or working as an employee of any Maltese organization.